 TBD

-System integration and tests
+System integration (implementation) and verification

 Description:

 This activity consists in verifying the compliance of each system to its specification.
 This activity is performed separately on each system

 Methods:

 This verification is based on the use of modelica using an incremental approach.
 When an item is available, it is plugged into the models and replaced its specification.
 Then the simulation performed for system specification verification is re-run and compared to the simulation results.